a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 This script is pretty simple and straightforward, as it's very similar to the `SimpleTextScript`.
 Like `SimpleTextScript`, it starts by locking the player using the `LockPlayerScriptAction`, and then displays three different segments of text in the textbox using the `TextboxScriptAction`.

 Before it unlocks the player using the `UnlockPlayerScriptAction`, it first sets the flag `hasLostBall` using the `ChangeFlagScriptAction`.
 It sets this flag so that the rest of the game knows where the player is currently at in the "sequence" of events.
 It allows for other scripts to check what actions the player has already done/the state of the game and make choices based on that.
+The three triggers that this script is attached to also have their existence flag set to `hasLostBall`, meaning that once the flag is set, all three triggers will disappear from the map.
+This ensures the trigger scripts don't get activated again when the player walks back over that spot.
+Since all three triggers share the same existence flag, setting the `hasLostBall` flag removes all three.

 This script is attached to all three trigger instances that surround the starting area by the player's house.
 You can see how this is done in the `TestMap` class in the `Maps` package (the script is passed into each Trigger's constructor):